thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 done though.
 About the trackpad: its biggest quality is that I never feel the need to use the touchscreen in laptop mode, that is to say that it is acceptable.
 Just crank up the pointer speed in ChromeOS settings, otherwise you never get anywhere since the trackpad is so small.
+There is also an active stylus, that helped me sometimes when I needed to sign something but otherwise I can't comment too much.

 But I really love this device.
 It is generally the only device that I bring in trips nowadays, because while it is compromised it works well enough: I can use